 Because of it, data and analytics professionals can automate their processes, manage pipelines and workflows, and manage scripts.
 Developers can extend XOps with custom interfaces, connectors, and capabilities.
-XOps helps make business processes more efficient and automate whatever can be automated in order to business goals.
+XOps helps make business processes more efficient and automate what can be automated to achieve business goals.
 XOps is designed to run on-premises or in a private cloud that meets specific requirements.

 It's built to run enterprise-wide, globally distributed, and interconnected, especially in analytic environments.
 It is a combination of traditional business applications, such as data and analytics management, with modern technologies like: